Security and Civil Society Conference 2026

 THE MAIN AIM

-The aim of the conference ‘Security and Civil Society 2025’ is to bring together European and Estonian experts, stakeholders, civil society networks and various actors to discuss existing challenges, share views and experiences on development cooperation, humanitarian aid and foreign and security policy.
+The aim of the conference “Security and Civil Society 2026” is to bring together security experts from Europe and Estonia, stakeholders, civil society networks, and various actors to discuss current geopolitical challenges, exchange perspectives and experiences in foreign and security policy, and strengthen resilience.

 The conference aims to hold debates on these three main themes, to find solutions to challenges, to exchange good practices and to prepare proposals for stakeholders and decision-makers.
-It is important to foster cooperation and to create functioning networks for development cooperation, between NGOs and government representatives, as well as between businesses, creating a platform for joint initiatives and projects that would increase the Estonian and European contribution to global development cooperation, sharing the experiences of different actors.
+It is important to foster cooperation and to create functioning networks for security and resilience cooperation, between NGOs and government representatives, as well as between businesses, creating a platform for joint initiatives and projects that would increase the Estonian and European contribution to social security and CSO resilience, sharing the experiences of different actors.

 At the end of the conference, a declaration of the conference will be prepared with proposals for a specific solution for the civil society sector on how to cope and promote their work during the crisis.